Gromov--Witten invariants of root stacks with mid-ages and the loop axiom: The loop axiom for relative Gromov--Witten theory

 for all $a_i\in H$. \item The loop axiom:

 for all $a_i\in H$.
 In addition, the equality

 holds for all $v_1,v_2\in H$. \end{itemize}

 A natural example for CohFT is Gromov--Witten theory.
 In particular, orbifold Gromov--Witten theory of the $r$-th root stack $X_{D,r}$ is a CohFT and the state space is the Chen--Ruan cohomology ring $H^*(IX_{D,r})$.
+Note that we ignore odd cohomology classes.
+A CohFT can be formulated with signs in the presence of odd cohomology classes.

 Following \cite{LRZ}, a CohFT without the loop axiom is called a partial CohFT.
 Following \cite{FWY19}*{Theorem 3.16}, relative Gromov--Witten theory defined in \cite{FWY19}*{Section 3} is a partial CohFT.
 The construction is as follows.

 The ring of insertions (state space) for relative Gromov--Witten theory, defined in \cite{FWY}, is

 where $\HH_0=H^*(X)$ and $\HH_i=H^*(D)$ if $i\in \mathbb Z - \{0\}$.
 For an element $\gamma\in \HH_i$, we write $[\gamma]_i$ for its embedding in $\HH$.